medic/cht-docs/content/en/contribute/code/workflow.md

 ### Branches

 The main branch is `main` (or `master`) which must be kept stable so as not to impact other developers and so a release branch can be created as needed.
-To achieve this (almost) all development should be done in a branch and submitted via a PR for code review.
+To achieve this, development should be done in a branch and submitted via a PR for code review.
 This means the CI runs and another developer has signed off on the change before it is included in the `main` branch.

 Create a branch following the guideline below and push [commits]({{< ref "#commits" >}}) at least once a day to a remote repository.
 This ensures that the code is always backed up and safe, protects against accidental deletes, and allows team members to see the latest changes and work together more effectively.